matthiasn/talk-transcripts/Halloway_Stuart/RunningWithScissors.md

 printer.

-So I see people all of the time -- I see people -- I have sat down with people at Strange Loop in the last 24 hours and had them print some horrible ugly thing at the REPL, and then stare at it, and try to understand what it meant.
+So I see people all of the time -- I see people -- I have sat down with people at Strange Loop in the past 24 hours and had them print some horrible ugly thing at the REPL, and then stare at it, and try to understand what it meant.
 And I agree with you -- that would suck.
 Don't do that.